PappasBrent/pappasbrent.github.io/_posts/2026-03-17-optimizing-my-diet-with-code.md

 ![All combinations of servings of eggs and toast.
 Green combinations satisfy our 100% daily recommended intake of iron and B12.](/assets/img/food-2.svg)

-From this diagram, we can see that there are two possible combinations of eggs and toast that satisfy our intake requirements for iron and B12: 2 eggs with 1 piece of toast (for 100% iron and B12), and 2 eggs with 2 pieces of toast (for 150% iron and 100% B12).
+From this diagram, we can see that there are two possible _unique_ combinations of eggs and toast that satisfy our intake requirements for iron and B12: 2 eggs with 1 piece of toast (for 100% iron and B12), and 2 eggs with 2 pieces of toast (for 150% iron and 100% B12).
 This illustrates the big idea of the algorithm: just try all possible combinations of foods, and emit any that satisfy at least 100% of our daily recommended intake of all vitamin and minerals.

-But although this algorithm works, in practice it would be horribly slow, because we would want to explore many more combinations of foods with a greater a maximum number of servings per food
+But although this algorithm works, in practice it would be horribly slow, because we would want to explore many more combinations of foods with a greater a maximum number of servings per food.
 So now let's see how we can speed it up.

 ## Optimizations